 Gradually this developed into a fully-fledged line of business run by highly educated people.
 Now, around 450 traditional ships are again sailing in north-western Europe.

 Tall ships can also be found in small numbers on the rest of the world’s oceans and in seaports.
 Nowadays all of these ships and their crew are bound by ever stricter regulations.
-The Enkhuizer Zeevaartschool was established in 1978 to enable people to sail these ships safely, legitimately and responsibly.
+The Enkhuizer Zeevaartschool was established to enable people to sail these ships safely, legitimately and responsibly.

 board